TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 # => executed regardless
 ~~~

 You may have already come across this in some of the enumerables. [count](https://ruby-doc.org/core-3.0.0/Enumerable.html#method-i-count) is a method where you can use a block or not.
-Without any argument it just returns the size of whatever it was called on, with an argument it counts how many times that argument appears in the object count was called on, and with a block it yields to the block and provides a count of how many times the block returns a truthy response.
+Without any argument it just returns the size of whatever it was called on, with an argument it counts how many times that argument appears in the object that count was called on, and with a block it yields to the block and provides a count of how many times the block returns a truthy response.
 If you toggle to view the source code of count on the ruby docs site you'll see it's written in C, but even glancing over the unfamiliar C syntax you should be able to tell that it checks if a block has been given.
 With Ruby we just have a more elegant syntax.

 ### Lambdas